 From the balcony in front of the 30 meter (98 foot) statue, which stands on a 8 meter (26 foot) pedestal that houses a small chapel, you have a comprehensive view of the city.
 To Christ’s left the panorama sweeps from the Maracanã stadium, once the largest stadium in the world, and the zona norte behind, around to the International Airport on Ilha do Governador and the full dimension of the bay with the Serra dos Orgãos mountain range in the far distance, home to Petrópolis and Teresópolis.
 In front of Christ, and to the left, the city center looks like Toy Town.
 The visitor can appreciate from Corcovado the full sweep of the bay and how the beaches link to one another.
 From Corcovado, Rio is no longer a confusion of roads.

 Sugar Loaf sits almost directly in front of Corcovado and behind it, the open sea.
+It has been calculated that Christ looks out across the South Atlantic to the Namibian coast.
 To the right, Copacabana and Ipanema, and below right, the Lagoa, Jockey Club, Botanical Gardens, and through to São Conrado.
 The view is beyond description and words, even photographs are not enough.
 In this case, seeing is believing.

 In October 2017 the summit was the site of the high profile wedding of manager Guy Oseary and his Brazilian partner Michelle Alves.
 Guests included Madonna.
 U2, Noel Gallagher, Matthew McConaughey, David Arquette, Demi Moore, Aston Kutcher, Flea and Antony Kiedis of the Red Hot Chilli Peppers, Chris Rock, P Diddy, Sacha Baron Cohen, Owen Wilson, Dakota Johnson, Heather Parry, and many others.